ammolder/goit-markup-hw-08/README.md

-# goit-markup-hw-08
+# goit-markup-hw-07
-Repository for #homework 8
+Repository for hw#7